Romanichal: History

-The Romani people have origins in the Indian subcontinent, specifically Rajasthan, and began migrating westwards in the 11th century.
-The first groups of Romani people arrived in Great Britain by the end of the 16th century, escaping conflicts in Southeastern Europe (such as the Ottoman conquest of the Balkans).

-In 1506, there are recorded Romani persons in Scotland originating from Spain, and coming to England in 1512.
-Rulers soon passed laws aimed at stopping the immigration of Romani and enforcing the assimilation of those already present.
+The Romani people have origins in South Asia, likely in the regions of present-day Punjab, Rajasthan, and Sindh.
+They are believed to have migrated westwards in waves beginning in the 5th century.
+Travelling through West Asia, they settled for a time in Persia and Armenia, before crossing Anatolia and entering Europe via the Balkans in the 9th century, during the Byzantine period.
+Due to conflicts in the Balkans, particularly Ottoman wars, they continued their migration farther north and west in the 15th century, arriving in England by the early 16th century, with the earliest arrival recorded in 1512.

-During the reign of Henry VIII, the Egyptians Act of 1530 banned Romanies from entering the country and required those already living there to leave within sixteen days.
+During the reign of Henry VIII, the Egyptians Act 1530 banned Romani from entering the country and required those already living there to leave within sixteen days.
 Failure to do so could result in confiscation of property, imprisonment, and deportation.
-During the reign of Mary I, the Act was amended by the Egyptians Act of 1554, which removed the threat of punishment if Romanies abandoned their "naughty, idle and ungodly life and company" and adopted a sedentary lifestyle, but increased the penalty for non-compliance to death.
+During the reign of Mary I, the Act was amended by the Egyptians Act 1554, which removed the threat of punishment if Romani people abandoned their "naughty, idle and ungodly life and company" and adopted a sedentary lifestyle, but increased the penalty for non-compliance to death.